Ku Klux Klan: Creation, etymology, and naming

-Six Confederate veterans from Pulaski, Tennessee, created the First Ku Klux Klan on December 24, 1865, during the Reconstruction of the South.
-The group was known for a short time as the "Kuklux Clan".
-The Ku Klux Klan was one of a number of secret, oath-bound organizations using violence, which included the Southern Cross in New Orleans (1865) and the Knights of the White Camelia (1867) in Louisiana.
+During Reconstruction in the South, six Confederate veterans from Pulaski, Tennessee, created the First Ku Klux Klan on December 24, 1865; it was known for a short time as the "Kuklux Clan".
+The name was probably formed in 1865 by combining the Greek kyklos (κύκλος, which means circle) with clan.
+The word had previously been used for other fraternal organizations in the South, such as Kuklos Adelphon.
+The Klan was one of several secret, oath-bound organizations that used means of violence to pursue political objectives, including the Southern Cross in New Orleans (1865) and the Knights of the White Camelia (1867) in Louisiana.

-Historians see the First KKK as part of the post-Civil War violent efforts to reverse the dramatically changed social situation by using extrajudicial means to restore white supremacy.
-In 1866, Mississippi governor William L. Sharkey reported widespread disorder, lack of control, and lawlessness.
-In other Southern states, armed bands of Confederate soldiers roamed at will.
-The Klan systematically used violence against black people and their white allies as intimidation.
-They burned houses and attacked and killed black people, leaving their bodies on the roads.
+Historians view the first iteration as a violent effort to reverse the dramatically changed social order through extrajudicial means, with the goal of restoring white supremacy in post–Civil War America.
+In 1866, William L. Sharkey, the governor of Mississippi, reported widespread disorder, lack of control, and lawlessness.
+In other Southern states, armed bands of former Confederate soldiers roamed largely unchecked.
+In the context of this instability and weak authority, the Klan systematically used violence against black people and their white allies as a means of intimidation, burning houses and killing black people and leaving their bodies on the roads.

+At an 1867 meeting in Nashville, Tennessee, first-generation Klan activists attempted to create a hierarchical organization in which local chapters would report to a centralized national headquarters; most members were veterans familiar with military hierarchies.
+This effort failed, and local chapters and bands remained highly independent, never operating under any durable centralized structure.

 This Harper's Weekly cartoon links the 1868 Democratic candidates Horatio Seymour and Francis Preston Blair Jr. with secession and the Confederate cause.

-At an 1867 meeting in Nashville, Tennessee, First Klan activists tried to create a hierarchical organization with local chapters eventually reporting to a national headquarters.
-Since most of the Klansmen were veterans, they were used to such military hierarchy.
-The effort did not succeed: the First Klan never operated under any centralized structure.
-Local chapters and bands were always highly independent.